 Lack of Respect

 Many teachers feel the negative effects of what they perceive as a lack of respect.
-A recent report from Penn State University and the non-profit Robert Wood Johnson Foundation claims among professional occupations, teachers rate lowest in feeling that their opinions count at work.
+A report from Penn State University and the non-profit Robert Wood Johnson Foundation claims among professional occupations, teachers rate lowest in feeling that their opinions count at work.

 “There seems to be little or no old-fashioned respect for teachers today,” Ann D. tells us.
 Whether the perceived lack of respect comes from students, parents, or administrators, it takes a toll.
 “Stress, lack of respect, and support,” says Erin T., “It’s tough, even after 16 years.”
 Georgianne H. suggests, “How about ‘nerves gone to bits’ as a reason why teachers are leaving?”